k3fair/COVID-19-SinglePatch-Model/README.md

 **Note:** This repository is currently under construction

 Simulation and visualization code for manuscript by Fair, Karatayev, Anand, and Bauch (2021).
+Model describes SARS-CoV-2 transmission within a population, and is used to estimate how physical factors and human behavior impact the persistence of infectious diseases.

-To run a set of simulations or generate a figure, make all required option selections (detailed within each script) and launch script.
+To run a set of simulations or generate a figure, make all required option selections (detailed within each script) and launch the appropriate script.

 All data needed to run visualization script are included in the "InputFiles" folder.
 Expected runtime varies between scripts, but an individual simulation should run within 1 minute.